Skip to content

 Tel: +44(0)1912081148

-The NIHR Newcastle Biomedical Research Centre (BRC) is part of the NIHR and hosted by The Newcastle upon Tyne Hospitals NHS Foundation Trust and Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust in partnership with Newcastle University.
+The NIHR Newcastle Biomedical Research Centre (BRC) is part of the NIHR and hosted by The Newcastle upon Tyne Hospitals NHS Foundation Trust in partnership with Newcastle University, and Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust.

 Newcastle upon Tyne Hospitals NHS Foundation Trust logo